Local moving companies in New York City

 Other considerations when moving to Connecticut from New York City

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Connecticut.
-Get started here.
+• Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Connecticut without any hiccups.
+Start here.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
 Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
 If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 Things to do in Connecticut